What to Expect on the PE Exam Day

 After the lunch break, the second session will commence.
 The second is called the Depth session.
 It will have the same number of questions as the first session—the questions in the depth session deal with concepts and problems which require more detail.

 The PE exam is an open book; the candidate can bring reference materials in bound form.
 The PE exam format is multiple choice questions based.
 Each question will be given four possible correct answers, out of which only one is the actual correct answer.
 There is no guarantee if one subject is repeated in the exam.
 Remember that the questions are challenging but not misleading.

 The data are extensive, so most candidates fail, as errors with large data are common.
 Each question is unrelated to the next, so if one data is miscalculated, the next one does not get affected.
 The year 2021 is the last time the PE exam will be offered in pencil and paper form.
 From 2022 the exam will shift to computer-based testing.

 Policy Guideline for the PE Exam

 As the nature of the PE exam is an open book, reference materials are allowed as long as they are inbound form and stay bound.
-Candidates do not need to bring their stationary.
+Candidates do not need to bring their stationery.
 The identification card and other vital documents are essential for entry.
 Candidates will not be allowed to partake in the PE exam if they arrive late.
 Any form of negligence or deviation from the policies and criteria set by NCEES® will result in the candidate’s immediate disqualification.

 The PE (Professional Engineering) exam opens a lot of doors for engineers looking to boost their careers professionally.
-That is why it is crucial to manage the stress efficiently and effectively so that the performance in the PE exam is not hindered.
+That is why it is crucial to managing the stress efficiently and effectively so that the performance in the PE exam is not hindered.
 Once you know a proper PE exam day checklist and a game plan, most stress will be significantly reduced.
 The NCEES® policies are to be followed to ensure that the candidate is allowed to partake in the exam.